 Most bicycle accidents happen when motor vehicle drivers aren’t paying enough attention to the road.
 Distracted driving can take a driver’s attention away from the road enough to miss a nearby or crossing bicyclist.
 Motorists ignoring the right of way rules and following dangerously close to bicycles can also cause wrecks.
 The following are some of the most common types of bicycle accidents:

-Some bicycle accidents aren’t from other drivers but from dangerous roadway conditions.
+Some bicycle crashes aren’t from other drivers but from dangerous roadway conditions.
 Bicyclists are prone to accidents due to roadway hazards such as potholes, loose gravel, sticks and debris in the road, and unsafe intersections and crosswalks.
 It is up to the city or other municipal entity to keep its roads well-maintained for drivers, bicyclists, and pedestrians.
 Failure to fix a hazard when the city, county or other municipality reasonably could have done so is negligence and may result in government liability.
-If you think you have a case, contact our Gwinnett County bicycle accident attorneys today.
+If you think you have a case, contact our Georgia bicycle accident attorneys today.

 Georgia law classifies bicycles as vehicles.
 This means bicyclists have all the same rights and obligations of other drivers.
 General vehicle traffic laws apply to bicycle riding in the state.
 Bicyclists must ride as far to the right side of the road as safely possible, except when avoiding hazards or making left-hand turns.
 All bicycles must have red rear lights and white headlights.
 Bicyclists cannot ride on sidewalks except on a permanent driveway.
 Otherwise, bikes must ride in bicycle lanes or on the road.